livewire/livewire/docs/8_lifecycle_hooks.md

 # Lifecycle Hooks

 Each Livewire component undergoes a lifecycle (created, updated, destroyed).
-Lifecycle hooks allow you to run your own code at an event of your choosing.
+Lifecycle hooks allow you to run code at any part of the component's lifecyle.

-Because Livewire is heavily inspired by VueJs, it borrows Vue's lifecycle hook concept and naming convention.
+Because Livewire is heavily inspired by VueJs, it borrows Vue's lifecycle hook naming conventions.

 Hooks | Description
 --- | ---